eanbit-rt/ONTmetacriptom-NF/README.md

 # Nextflow Pipeline for ONT Long Reads Metatrascriptomic Data Analysis

 ## Introduction
-**ontmetacriptom.nf** is a bioinformatics analysis pipepliene used for the analysis of [Oxford Nanopore Technology](https://nanoporetech.com/) long reads metatrascriptomic data.
+**ONTmetacriptom-NF** is a bioinformatics analysis pipepliene used for the analysis of [Oxford Nanopore Technology](https://nanoporetech.com/) long reads metatrascriptomic data.
 The pipeline is built using [Nextflow](https://www.nextflow.io/), a workflow tool to run tasks across multiple compute infrastructure in a very portable manner.
 It uses [docker](https://www.docker.com/) and [singularity](https://docs.sylabs.io/guides/3.5/user-guide/introduction.html) contantainers making installation inconsequential and results highly reproducible.

 ## Pipeline summary
-**ontmetacriptom.nf** pipeline performs by default the following:
+**ONTmetacriptom-NF** pipeline performs by default the following:
 - Sequencing quality control
 - Trimming of reads
 - Sorting of ribosomal RNA and Messenger RNA